650-626-Great Vocals

 Writer/Composer: Sonny Burke / Peggy lee (1955)

-One of the most endearing, enduring scenes in Movie history comes from this animated Walt Disney classic.
+One of the most endearing, enduring, enchanting scenes in Movie history comes from this animated Walt Disney classic.
 It’s short, sweet and funny, especially when the chorus of the Pound Dogs, sung by the diversified Mellomen, begin with accompaniment.
 As the years pass by, it seems to grow more on each generation.
 Peggy Lee’s wonderful, sultry, beckoning voice (her 3rd on our list,) takes the lead, trying to make Lady, Tramp’s girlfriend, jealous since they are both prisoners in the Dog Pound…Nostalgic and Priceless, a Treasure!

-Link # 1 Film clip from Lady and the Tramp 1955.
-Link # 2 Studio recording with the Mellowmen 1955.
+Link #1 Film clip from Lady and the Tramp 1955.
+Link #2 Studio recording with the Mellowmen 1955.
 Totally Entertaining!

 641. DON’T CRY OUT LOUD (1978)